stuxf/nixos-config/README.md

 - Bitwarden being pinned in firefox
 - Extensions enabled in private windows firefox
 - GPU enabled or not (use `asusctl`)
+- Have to run `fc-cache -fr` to clear font cache